Northern Highlands Regional High School

 Overview of Guidelines for the Utilization of Career & Academic Pathways N.J.A.C.
 6A: 8-5.1 (a) 2:

 The New Jersey Department of Education (NJDOE) recognizes and acknowledges that all students will not achieve all of the required NJDOE approved learning standards in the same manner and/or with the same level of success.
-Career & Academic Pathways serves as an alternative to traditional high school courses and involves in-depth experiences that may be provided by school district personnel or instructors not provided by the school district.
+The Career & Academic Pathways Program enhances and enriches our traditional high school curriculum and involves in-depth and meaningful experiences.
 Career & Academic Pathways may include, but is not limited to:

-To this end, Northern Highlands Regional High School District endeavors to offer individualized learning opportunities, outside of the traditional classroom, that are stimulating and challenging and enable students to meet or exceed the NJDOE approved standards.
+To this end, The Career & Academic Pathways Program endeavors to offer learning opportunities outside of the traditional classroom, which are stimulating and challenging, while enabling students to meet or exceed the NJDOE approved standards.

 Pursuant to N.J.A.C.6A:8-5.1 adopted in June 2009, district boards of education shall establish a process to approve individualized student learning opportunities that meet or exceed the NJ Student Learning Standards.
 This regulation requires a set of policies and procedures that permit a student or group of students to meet or exceed the core standards in any subject area through alternative activities.
 Documentation of the student’s achievement of the curricular objectives is required.